michaelgroves90/CV-1/README.md

 #### Communication/Diplomacy

-Through my commitment to transparency and unique experience working with indivudals from the financial world and the arts, I have cultivated a consistent ability to develop solid and lasting client relationships and a solid reputation for being someone people can rely on for honest and constructive contributions to my team.
+Through my commitment to transparency and unique experience working with individuals from the financial world and the arts, I have cultivated a consistent ability to develop solid and lasting client relationships and a solid reputation for being someone people can rely on for honest and constructive contributions to my team.
 During my time working for McLean Delmo Bentleys I had the difficult task of managing targets set by the CFO to collect aged debt whilst ensuring partner client relationships at the firm remained strong.
 This resulted in being placed often in the middle of any disputes and required a firm but open approach to diplomacy in resolving any conflicts.

 #### Process